Simon-K-Schaefer/ManifoldX/README.md

 It is therefore reccomended to export output files and delete intermediary structures.

 * Chain names can be different between PDB files and fasta files in the NCBI PDB.

+* PDB identifier must be entered without the .pdb file extension unless stated outherwise.

+* The pipeline contains a pdb file fetch step that is commented out since PDB does not provide pdb files for new structures.

+* The pipeline works with FoldX5.0 and FoldX5.1 which produces different output energies (different forefields).

 ## Authors
 Simon Schäfer,